Hestaine/real-es6-javascript-practice/readme.md

 ## Map object

 ### A map object holds a key-value pair, which the key can be of any datatype.
 A map remembers the original insertion order of the keys, and can easily be iterated over, a map should be used instead of an object where iteration, and order is needed.
 Play around map in [javascript](./script.js) to get a better understanding.
 When you are done reading, and playing with this, you can ask chatgpt to question you on it, and learn more.

+## Set object

+### A set is a built-in object that allows you to store unique values of any data type, whether primitive values or object references.
+Unlike arrays, sets do not allow duplicate values.
+This makes sets useful when you want to store a collection of unique elements.
+Play around map in [javascript](./script.js) to get a better understanding.
+When you are done reading, and playing with this, you can ask chatgpt to question you on it, and learn more.